 ICP is relatively rare and many health care professionals are not knowledgeable about the proper procedures for dealing with this problem which can result in medical malpractice.
-We are an independent legal service and we can help you to exercise your legal rights to obtain compensation.
-Our obstetric cholestasis lawyers will deal with your claim using a contingency fee arrangement which means if you don't succeed in receiving compensation then your lawyers won't get paid.
+We can help you to exercise your legal rights to obtain compensation.
+Our obstetric cholestasis medical malpractice lawyers will deal with your claim using a contingency fee arrangement which means if you don't succeed in receiving compensation then your lawyers won't get paid.
 You will receive a complete professional service from lawyers who specialise in claiming compensation for personal injury caused as a result of clinical negligence.
-For free advice without obligation just complete the contact form and a qualified lawyer will telephone you immediately to discuss your compensation claim without further obligation.
+For free advice without obligation just complete the contact form and an ICP medical malpractice lawyer will telephone you immediately to discuss your compensation claim without further obligation.

 Obstetric Cholestasis - Medical Overview